 If someone was taken to jail based on a neighbor’s eyewitness testimony, the prosecution will probably need more evidence to make a case.

 Winning a criminal case is already difficult for prosecutors, as they have the burden of proving guilt beyond a reasonable doubt.
 Even if it is likely the accused is guilty and there is circumstantial evidence linking him or her to the crime (someone overheard the accused threatening the victim with violence the week before, for example), it still may not be enough.
 If no one directly witnessed a fight take place and there are no indicating marks on a victim’s body, it is likely a domestic violence case will be dropped.

 Many people accused of domestic violence will hire an attorney to help evade charges, even in cases when the accused knows he or she did not commit a crime.

 An attorney can immediately begin an investigation of the case, collecting evidence that supports the accused’s side of the story.
 An attorney can also make sure that his client is not overcharged by communicating with the judge and prosecuting attorney.
 He or she also can step in whenever law enforcement wants to ask questions.
 A suspect always has the right to remain silent and an attorney can remind him to exercise that right.

 After being arrested or charged, we understand that you are likely experiencing anxiety about your future.
 The moment you walk through our doors and hire us, we will do the worrying for you.
 Our team of skilled legal professionals will fully educate you on your options so you can make informed decisions every step of the way.

-Berry Law Firm has been defending the Constitutional rights of clients in Nebraska for over 50 years.
+Berry Law: Criminal Defense and Personal Injury Lawyers has been defending the Constitutional rights of clients in Nebraska for over 50 years.
 Contact us today.